4aiman/MultiCraft_game/mods/player_textures/README.txt

-Player Textures Mod for Minetest
+Player Textures Mod for multicraft
 ================================

 This mod allows players to use different textures.
 Just place the texture in